England crush Australia at T20 World Cup

 The opener peppered the top tier of the stands en route to a 25-ball fifty which included two sixes in two balls off pace bowler Starc.

 After the loss of Jason Roy for 22 and Dawid Malan for eight, Jonny Bairstow joined Buttler for the closing moments.
-When he launched two sixes of his own, Morgan was shaking his head in disbelief.
+When he launched two sixes of his own, captain Morgan was shaking his head in disbelief.

 England's performance felt remarkably similar to their famous eight-wicket thrashing of Australia at Edgbaston in the semi-finals of the 2019 50-over World Cup.